 Article 367

+The Parties shall promote cooperation between national regulatory authorities in the field of broadcasting of Georgia and the UK.

 CHAPTER19

 Cooperation in the field of sport and physical activity

 Article 368

 The Parties shall promote cooperation in the field of sport and physical activity through the exchange of information and good practices in order to promote a healthy lifestyle and the social and educational values of sport, mobility in sport and in order to fight global threats to sport such as doping, racism and violence.